C shell: Variables

 Shell variables, created using the set or @ statements, are internal to C shell.
 They are not passed to child processes.
 Shell variables can be either simple strings or arrays of strings.
 Some of the shell variables are predefined and used to control various internal C shell options, e.g., what should happen if a wildcard fails to match anything.

 In current versions of csh, strings can be of arbitrary length, well into millions of characters.

+Variables can be enlarged as needed.
+However, if it's desirable to work on a fixed size, the following syntax is preferred.